johnsoncarl/smart-contract-best-practices/docs/known_attacks.md

 !!!
 Note
     In practice, this array would be immediately pointed out as fishy, but buried under more complex smart contract architecture, it can arbitrarily allow malicious changes to constant variables, such as total supply of a token.

-When considering use of a dynamic array, a container data scructure is a good practice.
+When considering use of a dynamic array, a container data structure is a good practice.
 The Solidity CRUD [part 1](https://medium.com/@robhitchens/solidity-crud-part-1-824ffa69509a) and [part 2](https://medium.com/@robhitchens/solidity-crud-part-2-ed8d8b4f74ec) articles are good resources.

 ----------------